![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 |

-Greek poet, published only about 200 privately printed poems.
-Cavafy has come in recent years to be regarded as a the greatest Mediterranean poet of modern times.
+Greek poet, who published only about 200 privately printed poems.
+Constantine P. Cavafy is regarded as the greatest Mediterranean poet of modern times.

 Constantine P. Cavafy was born Konstantinos Petrou Kavafis (or Kabaphs) in Alexandria, Egypt, into a wealthy merchant family.
 Originally the family came from Constantinople, Turkey, where Cavafy lived from 1880 to 1885.
 His father, Peter John Cavafy, married the poet's mother Haricleia (1835-1899) in 1849.
 She was the daughter of a diamond merchant.
 After